SymfonyCasts/netgen-layouts/sfcasts/frontend-item.md

 To fix this in Layouts, let's add our favorite utility block: a column!
 Move the grid *into* that column.
 Then, we *could* add a CSS class like we did before in the hero area.
-But instead, take a shortcut and check "wrap in container".
+But instead, take a shortcut and check "Wrap in container".

-Hit "publish and continue editing" and refresh.
+Hit "Publish and continue editing" and refresh.
 Whoops - wrong page.
 Head back to the homepage and... it looks great!
 It's now inside of an element with a `container` class!

-This "wrap in container" is *super* handy: it literally adds an extra `div` around your block with `class="container"` and *every* block supports this.
-Heck, we didn't even *need* a column: we could have just checked the "wrap in container" on the grid itself.
+This "Wrap in container" is *super* handy: it literally adds an extra `div` around your block with `class="container"` and *every* block supports this.
+Heck, we didn't even *need* a column: we could have just checked the "Wrap in container" on the grid itself.

 The only reason I put this inside of a *column* is so we can *also* add the "Latest Recipes" header there too.
 Drag a new "Title" block into the column.
 Get outta here Apple!
 Inside, type "Latest Recipes" and change to an `h2`.

-Hit our favorite "publish and continue editing", refresh and... even closer!
+Hit our favorite "Publish and continue editing", refresh and... even closer!
 We just need to center this... and maybe give it a little top margin.
 Add two classes to the title: `text-center` and `my-5` for some vertical margin: both classes come from Bootstrap.
 I'm just repeating the classes that my designer was already using